There is a starter set that gives you everything you need to make ice cream, sorbets, and fruit ice cream »To the starter set«

 X-Variegato-Perfecto: Inulin, erythitol, pectin, locust bean gum

-The hoppla cream is not a classic cream, but a cream substitute product.
-It is also often referred to as Italian cream.
-Like many cream substitutes, it is based on vegetable fats made with various binding agents, emulsifiers, etc. Nevertheless, the Whoops Cream is not vegan like usual cream substitute products, because it also contains milk protein.
+Hoppla Cream is not a traditional cream, but a cream substitute.
+It's also often referred to as Italian cream.
+Like many cream substitutes, it's based on vegetable fats made with various binding agents, emulsifiers, etc. However, Hoppla Cream is not vegan like conventional cream substitutes, as it also contains milk protein.

 In our ice cream, cream can be exchanged 1 to 1 for oops cream.